-Calculus (Navy option only) (6 credits minimum): Must be completed by the end of the sophomore year.

-Physics (Calculus based) (Navy option only) (6 credits): Must be completed by the end of the junior year.

-English (6 credits) (Navy option only): Two semesters of any English course or courses consisting of a writing component.
+- 1. Calculus (Navy option only) (6 credits minimum): Must be completed by the end of the sophomore year. - 2.
+Physics (Calculus based) (Navy option only) (6 credits): Must be completed by the end of the junior year. - 3.
+English (6 credits) (Navy option only): Two semesters of any English course or courses consisting of a writing component. - 4.
+American History/Political Science (3 credits): Contact the Naval ROTC unit for a listing of courses fulfilling this requirement - 5.
+World Studies (3 credits) (Navy option only): Contact the Naval ROTC unit for a listing of courses fulfilling this requirement.

-American History/Political Science (3 credits): Contact the Naval ROTC unit for a listing of courses fulfilling this requirement should be made to the Naval ROTC unit recruiting officer at (615) 322-2671 or (800) 288-0118.
+Information: Inquiries regarding enrollment in the Naval ROTC program should be made to the Naval ROTC unit recruiting officer at (615) 322-2671 or (800) 288-0118.
 Admission to the program is open to both men and women.
 Physical qualification to meet Naval Service standards is required.